nobiot/org-transclusion/README.md

 Transclusion should let me do this.

 # How to use the library

-I have redesigned the entire program as of v0.0.4.
-If you have seen my previous versions, the way it works is drastically different.

-This screen shot with my annotation illustrates how it works.
+This screen shot with my annotation illustrates how you can edit transcluded copies.

 ![How the library works.
 Screen shot with annotation](./resources/2020-10-29_18-48-53-edit-buffer-v2.png) **Figure 3.** Transclusion buffer with multiple text contents added from different sources (left); open a indirect buffer to edit one of the text content (right)